 2018 Preliminary South Atlantic Commercial Landings

 The Southeast Fisheries Science Center has provided the following preliminary landings estimates for species in the South Atlantic Fishery Management Council’s area of jurisdiction subject to annual catch limits (ACLs).
+This page includes landings for 2018 and 2017-2018 fishing years

 This page was updated on: 1/29/2019